antiguab/BAFluidView/README.md

 ![example6](https://github.com/antiguab/BAFluidView/blob/master/readmeAssets/example6.gif)
 ![example1](https://github.com/antiguab/BAFluidView/blob/master/readmeAssets/example1.gif)

-This view and it's layer create a 2D fluid animation that can be used to simulate a filling effect.
+This view and its layer create a 2D fluid animation that can be used to simulate a filling effect.

 <br/>